-- PO 1.
-Write a research report that: - a. incorporates evidence in support of a thesis/claim - b. integrates information from two or more pieces of primary and/or secondary research information - c. makes distinctions between the relative value and significance of specific data, facts, and ideas - d. integrates direct quotes - e. uses internal citations - f. includes a works cited, bibliography, or reference page
+PO 1.
+Write a research product that:

+- a. incorporates evidence in support of a thesis or claim - b. integrates information and ideas from multiple primary and secondary sources - c. makes distinctions between the relative value and significance of specific data, facts, and ideas - d. includes visual aids to organize and record information on charts, data tables, maps and graphs, as appropriate - e. integrates direct quotes - f. uses internal citations - g. includes a works cited, bibliography, or reference page